bmc/grizzled-rails-logger/index.md

 _Grizzled Rails Logger_ will format the actual log message, and hand it off to the underlying Rails logger, which will add the log tags to it.

+# Restrictions

+Because it uses the [term-ansicolor][] gem, _Grizzled Rails Logger_ effectively reserves the name `Term`, preventing you from using it.
+There are at least two known consequences of this:

+First, if you have an existing Rails model called `Term`, you will not be able to use this gem unless you rename the model.

+Second, if you use this gem and later attempt to create a model called `Term`, you'll get the following error:

+    $ rails g model term name:string
+          invoke  active_record
+    The name 'Term' is either already used in your application or reserved by Ruby on Rails.
+Please choose an alternative and run this generator again.

+Currently, there's no workaround for this issue.

 # Change log

 The change log for this software is [here](https://github.com/bmc/grizzled-rails-logger/blob/master/CHANGELOG.md).